- Observe Window Safety Year Round

 - Don’t rely on insect screens to prevent a window fall.
 Insect screens are designed to keep bugs out, not to keep children in the home.

 - Supervise children to keep child’s play away from windows, balconies or patio doors.
-Keep play in the center of a room, if possible.

 - Teach your child how to safely use a window to escape during an emergency, such as a fire.